 (2) Terms used in these Regulations that are also used in any of the European Regulations have the meaning they bear in those Regulations.

+(3) In these Regulations, any reference to “The European Regulations” is a reference to those Regulations as amended from time to time.

 PART 1